 Section 801 of the Federal Food, Drug, and Cosmetic Act (FFDCA) sets out the requirements for imports and exports of FDA regulated products.

-Shipments of regulated products are subject to examination by the Food and Drug Administration (FDA) whenever they are offered for entry into the United States.
+Shipments of products regulated by the Food and Drug Administration (FDA) are subject to examination whenever they are offered for entry into the United States.
 Products found to be in violation of the laws and regulations administered by FDA will be detained.
-Products that cannot be brought into compliance will be ultimately refused.
-Products subject to refusal must be either exported or destroyed under U.S. Customs and Border Protection supervision.
+Products that cannot be brought into compliance will ultimately be refused.
+Products subject to refusal must either be exported or destroyed under U.S. Customs and Border Protection supervision.
 Products not examined at the time of entry are still subject to all the laws and requirements administered by FDA while in U.S. commercial channels.

 More information on both the regulation of animal food products and food additives used in animal food is available from the following links: